 Effect of Snus on smoking and public health in Sweden.

-(Discussion of how Snus reduced smoking and smoking related-mortality; ~30% of ex-smokers in the studies they examined used Snus to quit, which would be by far the largest successful ex-smoker group behind the non-assisted group)
+About 30% of ex-smokers in the studies they examined used Snus to quit, which is by far the largest successful ex-smoker group behind the unassisted group.

 9. Environ 2010

 (An evidence review for Swedish Match, the Snus manufacturers)

 10. Snus consumption not associated with heart disease: